Message from the Director

 Explore Connections between Humanity and Technology

 Throughout its curriculum, the GC Program is challenging students to explore connections between humanities, technology, and the interactions in between.
-The rapid advancement of digital technologies including the internet, automation, and artificial intelligence (AI) forces us to seek answers to some important questions, especially about the effects of these technologies on our lives in current and future societies are one of the examples.
+The rapid advancement of digital technologies including constant connectivity, automation, and artificial intelligence (AI) forces us to seek answers to complex questions.
+The effects of these technologies on our lives in current and future societies are one of the examples.
 Students in the GC Program address questions like: Who benefits from new technologies and connectivity?
 Who is left out?
 How can we shape society based on our own, human, values?
 To what extent should AI replace human judgement?
-Indeed, what does it mean to be intelligent?
-Human?

-Whether your next step will be graduate school or the workplace, GC courses will provide you with active and engaged learning opportunities that combine humanity and culture with science and technology.
+Whether your next step will be graduate school or the workplace, GC courses will provide you with active and engaged learning opportunities in a dialog between humanity and culture with science and technology.
 Critical thinking, logical analysis, cultural understanding, as well as the proposal of creative solutions using effective communication practices, will prepare you for a lifetime of learning.
 Ultimately, as a GC student, you will develop the knowledge and skills necessary to achieve meaningful, positive, and sustainable impacts in your life, in your local community, and in the world.

 Feature 1: Dialogue between Humanity, Culture, Communication, and Technology